Article 6 Pipeline

 • Paris Agreement Crediting Mechanism (PACM):

-• In their Participation Requirements forms, Brazil, Cambodia, and Pakistan provided information on sustainable development impacts and types of activities that they would consider approving.
+• In their Participation Requirements forms, Oman and Panama provided information on sustainable development impacts and types of activities that they would consider approving.

 • Bilateral Cooperation

-• Three new projects are being set up as part of bilateral agreements – two for abating methane from rice cultivation in the Philippines (supported by Japan) and one for distributing electric cookstoves in Ghana (supported by Switzerland).
+• Two new projects are being set up as part of bilateral agreements – one for abating methane from rice cultivation in the Philippines (supported by Japan) and one for electric motorcycles in Cambodia (supported by the Republic of Korea).